-- One of the major tourist attractions available in Lianyungang and the only AAAA-Class Beachfront in the Province of Jiangsu, Lian Island is a handsome island linked with Lianyun District via a 6,7 km (4,2 ml) sea dyke, which is China's longest.
-There are a couple of beach and swimming areas, as well as hotels and several places to eat.
-Lian Island is home to a music extravaganza that is held annually and features some of the most famous pop stars in China.
+- One of the major tourist attractions in Lianyungang is Lian Island - linked with the city via a 6,7 km (4 ml) sea dyke, which is China's longest.
+The island has two main beach areas, hotels and several dining venues.
+Lian Island is home to popular musical festivities held annually and featuring live performances by some of China's most famous pop stars.

 - Lianyungang is well known for the Huaguoshan Shuiliandong attraction.
-Literally, "Shuiliandong" means "Water Curtain Hole."
-According to legend, the hole was behind a waterfall, resembling "curtain of water."
-This hole is famous because it's the home of Sun Wukong, commonly known as Monkey King from the novel Journey to the West.
+According to legend, the hole was behind a waterfall, The hole is famous for being home of Sun Wukong (Monkey King)

-- Lianyungang port is located in the coast's center, connecting western land routes with eastern sea routes.
-Both Republic of Korea and Japan can be reached conveniently from Liangyungang, which is part of the worldwide sea transport network.
+- The city offers convenient transport including railway, highway, airport and seaport.
+Port Lianyungang is located on the coast's center, connecting western land routes with eastern sea shipping routes.
+Both South Korea and Japan can be reached from Port Liangyungang, which is part of the worldwide marine shipping network.

 The Lianyungang cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Lianyungang, China.

 If you lose the Lianyungang location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.